 Measuring Racial Discrimination in Bail Decisions

-We develop new quasi-experimental tools to measure racial discrimination, due to either racial bias or statistical discrimination, in the context of bail decisions.
-We show that the omitted variables bias in observational release rate comparisons can be purged by using the quasi-random assignment of judges to estimate average race-speciﬁc misconduct risk.
-We find that approximately two-thirds of the aver-age release rate disparity between white and Black defendants in New York City is due to racial discrimination.
-We then develop a hierarchical marginal treatment effects model to study the drivers of discrimination, finding evidence of both racial bias and statistical discrimination.
-Outcome-based tests of racial bias therefore omit an important source of racial discrimination in bail decisions, and cannot be used to rule out all possible violations of U.S. anti-discrimination law.
+We develop new quasi-experimental tools to measure disparate impact, regardless of its source, in the context of bail decisions.
+We show that omitted variables bias in pretrial release rate comparisons can be purged by using the quasi-random assignment of judges to estimate average pretrial misconduct risk by race.
+We find that two-thirds of the release rate disparity between white and Black defendants in New York City is due to the disparate impact of release decisions.
+We then develop a hierarchical marginal treatment effect model to study the drivers of disparate impact, finding evidence of both racial bias and statistical discrimination.

 Suggested Citation: Suggested Citation